sjn/introducing-se/docs.md

 #### Expect from them

 * They'll dislike *scripted* conversations.
-* … or «interviewing».
+* …or «interviewing».
-* … or leading questions.
+* …or leading questions.
-* … or being embarrassed.
+* …or being em&shy;barrassed.
-* … or made to feel cornered.
+* …or made to feel cornered.
 * Triumphing & *gotcha* moments are coun&shy;ter&shy;productive!